RaspAP/raspap-docs/docs/faq.md

 * [Can the Quick Installer accept the default options without prompting me?](#unattended)
 * [Can I restore RaspAP's default settings?](#restore)
 * [How do I uninstall RaspAP?](#uninstall)

+## <a name="fork"></a>Is RaspAP a fork of OpenWRT or another router project?
+RaspAP is an independent router application designed for embeded systems and created by a [community of developers](https://github.com/RaspAP/raspap-webgui/graphs/contributors).
+By contrast, OpenWRT is an operating system built around the Linux kernel.
+While powerful, it's rather more difficult to tailor custom applications around OpenWRT.
+That is, users are generally limited to what is available in OpenWRT's package repository, unless they fork the project code and modify the OS.

+RaspAP is popularly used to provide a variety of networking and wireless routing services to other Linux projects and applications.
+Moreover, with [Docker support](docker.md) users are able to run RaspAP in an isolated container.
+This gives you much greater flexibility if you're hosting other Linux services and/or applications on your device.

 ## <a name="distros"></a>Why isn't there support for Desktop distributions?
 A desktop distribution (or "distro") usually has a very different set of programs that handles various underlying OS functions and wraps it with a pretty GUI.
 Since RaspAP does quite a bit of configuration on top of a known [default starting point](defaults.md), the more distros a project supports the bigger the task of handling these variations.